fensterheim/DataProjects/README.md

   ### My first datascience project.<br>
   #### Main contributions:<br>
   > - I used domain knowledge of the Titanic blueprints to treat room numbers as 3D coordinates on the ship - the numbers
-    were well ordered and had a prefix of the deck, this allowed me to get further features such as which the side of the ship in which the caben was located.
+    were well ordered and had a prefix of the deck, this allowed me to get further features such as the deck, the side of the ship, etc.

 ## fastai:<br>
   ### documentation and code related to fastai courses